FireLemons/portfolio/docs/casa.md

 # CASA
 ## About CASA
-CASA or **C**ourt **A**ppointed **S**pecial **A**dvocate is a national nonprofit organization serving children in the foster care system.
+CASA or **C**ourt **A**ppointed **S**pecial **A**dvocate is a nonprofit serving children in the foster care system.
 CASA volunteers help chidren by looking out for the child's best interests while they're in the foster care program.
-Some examples of what CASA volunteers do include making sure their youth has all their identifying documents and making sure their youth has permanent family or other adult connections.
+Some examples of what CASA volunteers do include making sure the child they look after is doing well in school and making sure their youth has permanent family or other adult connections.

 ## About the App
 This casa app is maintained by volunteers from the [RubyForGood](https://rubyforgood.org/) community.
 RubyForGood maintains this app with the goal of saving money for CASA organizations so it does not charge for app features if it can help it.
-It serves about 100-200 monthly users across 4 counties in Maryland.
+It serves about 100-200 active monthly users across 4 counties in Maryland.

 [:octicons-mark-github-16: Github repo here](https://github.com/rubyforgood/casa)